Sir Isaac Newton

 As is clear from the preceding diagram, the seasons in the Southern Hemisphere are determined from the same reasoning, except that they are out of phase with the N. Hemisphere seasons because when the N. Hemisphere is oriented toward the Sun the S. Hemisphere is oriented away, and vice versa:

-It is strongly recommended that you also visit the following two web addresses for more details.
+It is strongly recommended that you also visit the following web address for more details.
 (If the links do not take you to the referenced web page, please copy the link and paste it to a new page)

 The tides at a given place in the Earth's oceans occur about an hour later each day.
 Since the Moon passes overhead about an hour later each day, it was long suspected that the Moon was associated with tides.
 Newton's Law of Gravitation provided a quantitative understanding of that association.